makersacademy/chitter-challenge/README.md

 - Use the `PG` gem and `SQL` queries to interact with the database.
 - You don't have to be logged in to see the peeps.
-- Makers sign up to chitter with their email, password, name and a username (e.g. samm@makersacademy.com, password123, Sam Morgan, sjmog).
+- Makers sign up to Chitter with their email, password, name and a username (e.g. samm@makersacademy.com, password123, Sam Morgan, sjmog).
 - The username and email are unique.
-- Peeps (posts to chitter) have the name of the maker and their user handle.
+- Peeps (posts to Chitter) have the name of the maker and their user handle.
 - Your README should indicate the technologies used, and give instructions on how to install and run the tests.
 - High test coverage and all tests passing
 - Configure Travis,[Travis Basics](https://docs.travis-ci.com/user/tutorial/), [Travis - Setting up Databases](https://docs.travis-ci.com/user/database-setup/)